catseye/Robin/README.md

 If you have [shelf][] installed, you can just run `shelf_dockgh catseye/Robin`.

-If not, you can clone this repository, `cd` into the repo directory, and run
+If not, you can clone this repository and `cd` into the repo directory.

+If you have `cabal` installed you can `cabal build` it.
+Otherwise you can

     ./build.sh